rjones18/Azure-Kubernetes-Cluster-Pipeline/README.md

 # Azure-Kubernetes-Cluster-Pipeline

-In this project, I've successfully orchestrated a Kubernetes cluster, leveraging Microsoft Azure's robust infrastructure to configure three virtual machines: one master node and two worker nodes.
-Enhancing the reliability of the project, Azure Pipelines is integrated for the automated deployment of Terraform IAC for the creation of the Virtual Machines and there dependencies.
-Additionally, three custom bash scripts were crafted to automate the initial configuration of each VM, laying the groundwork for a seamless cluster formation.
-Security is fortified with the inclusion of Snyk and Defender for DevOps providing vigilant vulnerability monitoring and maintaining the cluster's defenses against emerging threats.
+In this project, I've successfully orchestrated a Kubernetes cluster using kubeadm on Microsoft Azure, configuring three virtual machines—one master node and two worker nodes.
+The cluster setup was streamlined with kubeadm, which played a crucial role in initializing the master node and joining the worker nodes, ensuring efficient cluster management.
+Azure Pipelines facilitated the automated deployment of Terraform Infrastructure as Code (IAC) for creating the Virtual Machines and their dependencies.
+Additionally, I developed three custom bash scripts to automate the installation of Kubernetes components like kubeadm, kubelet, and kubectl on each VM, which paved the way for a seamless cluster formation.
+To bolster security, the integration of Snyk and Defender for DevOps provides vigilant vulnerability monitoring, maintaining the cluster's defenses against emerging threats and ensuring a robust, secure infrastructure for application deployment and management.

 ## Architecture Breakdown